danwatland/assessment-frontend/README.md

 ### Developer Notes

 * Node version 14.17 is listed in `.nvmrc` but there aren't binaries for Node < v15 available for Apple M1 chips.
 Read more about this here: [https://github.com/nvm-sh/nvm/issues/2350](https://github.com/nvm-sh/nvm/issues/2350).
 It is possible to get around this by opening a new shell via `arch -x86_64 SHELL_NAME` (replace SHELL_NAME with your preferred shell, i.e. zsh/bash)
 * I'm assuming I'm supposed to leave the server alone.
 There are a couple of things I'd tweak on the server if this isn't the case.
+* I'm also assuming I'm only styling for mobile devices as per the Figma mockups.